Our church has a wide range of committees on which members can serve.

 Secures the nominees for the Session, Deacons, and Session committees.
 When vacancies occur, the committee seeks replacements.

 Recommends the mission budget for the church.
 The Outreach Committee decides on mission funding allocation for organizations that reach out to people in need locally, nationally and globally.
 The committee does site visits where appropriate and arranges volunteer opportunities for the congregation.
 Awareness activities include an annual Mission Fair and a monthly "Minute for Mission" in worship.
-The Alternative Christmas Shop, the Hunger Task Force, the World Mission Committee, and the Interfaith Hospitality Network are arms of the Outreach Committee.
+The Alternative Christmas Shop, the Hunger Group, the World Mission Committee, and the Interfaith Hospitality Network are arms of the Outreach Committee.

 Parish Life Committee

 Facilitates fellowship at SPC by organizing social events such as Sunday morning coffee, an annual welcome-back picnic, the Advent supper, a Christmas reception, the annual meeting potluck supper, Maundy Thursday potluck dinner, festive Easter coffee, summer punch, and periodic special events.
-It is the liason to Session for Fall Fair, Spring Fling, and the Marthas.
+It is the liaison to Session for Fall Fair, Spring Fling, and the Marthas.

 Works with Session to oversee our relations with and employer responsibilities to the church staff.
 Committee members meet annually with each staff member.
 The Committee recommends benefit and employment policy decisions to Session.
 It is also responsible for recruiting all non-clergy staff and for making recommendations to Session for hiring and compensation for all employees.